+Since 1971, the EU has contributed annually to UNRWA's Regular Budget.
+This funding is used primarily to cover the Agency's crucial core programme services in the areas of health, education, and social services and is essentially used to pay salaries for teachers, doctors and social workers active in the refugee camps.
 Moreover, UNRWA has committed itself to the concept of prioritisation, therefore it is expected that the Agency take additional steps to further prioritise services with a clear focus on the most vulnerable Palestine refugees as stipulated in UNRWA's 2010-2015 Medium Term Strategy.
 However, successive funding shortages and subsequent austerity measures and cost reductions have prevented programmes from expanding in tandem with the growth in the refugee population.
 This has led to the reduction of on-going programme activities and precluded certain actions which normally would be part of UNRWA's regular programme of work.

-The present contribution agreement takes into consideration the support UNRWA is receiving from the international community, including EU Member States (EU Member States provided around 32% of total contributions to UNRWA's Regular Budget in 2012).
-An added element of consideration is the increased burden on the Agency imposed by the on-going crisis in the oPt and Syria, the demographic growth rate of the refugee population, and cost increases due to the higher operational charges related to the movement and access restrictions imposed by Israeli authorities as well as the depletion of all reserves.
+The present contribution agreement takes into consideration the support UNRWA is receiving from the international community, including EU Member States (EU Member States provided around 33% of their contributions to UNRWA's Regular Budget in 2011).
+An added element of consideration is the increased burden on the Agency imposed by the on-going crisis in the West Bank and Gaza Strip, the demographic growth rate of the refugee population, and cost increases due to the higher operational charges related to the movement and access restrictions imposed by Israeli authorities as well as the depletion of all reserves1.